boudewijnsz/panel-study-monitoring/README.md

 The files should be stored in the Yoda folder research-panel-monitoring/source_files

 ### steps to follow
-1. Make sure your Yoda password is stored in the file indicated in the .env file on both your local computer and the SRC VM
+1. Make sure your Yoda password is stored in the file indicated in the .env file.
+You can use file_transfer.bat to send the file to the SRC VM on both your local computer and the SRC VM
 2. modify the following paramaters in the .env file: